ericksunclair/Development-Projects/Landing-Page/README.md

-Creating a landing page with CSS and HTML
+Creating a landing page with CSS and HTML for study purposes.